Group Members

 Phone: +386 5 9099 708

 Biography: Dr. Jan Reščič completed the study of agronomy at the first and study of horticulture at the second Bologna level at the Biotechnical Faculty in Ljubljana.
 At the same faculty, he completed his PhD and was employed as a young researcher until 2017.
 Within his PhD study, he investigated and studied the effects of ampelotechnic measures on the quality of grape and wine of certain grapevine varieties, with emphasis on phenolic compounds.
 Between February and June 2018, Jan joined the School of Viticulture and Enology within an on-the-job-training, where he prepared study materials in soil chemistry and biology, and viticulture.
-Since September 2018 he is a member of the Wine Research Center at the University of Nova Gorica and an Assistant at the School of Viticulture and Enology.
+Since September 2018 he is a member of the Wine Research Center at the University of Nova Gorica and an Assistant Professor at the School of Viticulture and Enology.

 Research interests: Viticulture / Ampelotechnic measures / Phenolic compounds / Vine physiology / Irrigation / Soil chemistry